 PwC in the CI are working at the heart of banking regulatory reform, supporting banks with making both strategic decisions and operational changes to business models and processes needed.
 We help make sure they are not just regulation-ready as new requirements come on-line, but positioned for competitive advantage.

 Our long track record of supporting the local banking industry though major regulatory reform such as Basel II and more recently FATCA, means we are trusted as experts in our field.
 And when the need arises, our real connectivity within the global PwC network of Firms means our clients get easy access to whatever additional specialist expertise is required.
 The depth and quality of our insights is evidenced when our PwC representatives chair meetings at financial regulators, IMF, World Bank, ECB and other leading institutions.
 We share our insights with our clients and keep them well informed of our latest thinking on the issues they need to know about.

-Explore our latest thinking on the issues affecting the banking industry via the links to the right.
+Explore our latest thinking on the issues affecting the banking industry via the links below.